reggie3/react-native-audio-player-recorder-no-linking/Readme.md

 The Record and Play buttons badges can be customized by altering the package's GetRecordButtonByStatus and GetPlayButtonByStatus files.
 Both of these files return default components displayed by the Recorder and Player components, respectively.
 The default UI components make use of the UI Kitten library for buttons and FontAwesome for icons.

 ## Changelog

+### 1.0.0

+* User can pass controls for the playback slider, finish & reset buttons as render props.

 ### 0.1.0